spacetelescope/imexam/docs/imexam/description.rst

 Windows users may download the git repository or do a direct pip install from the git repository.
 However, they will not have default access to DS9 because compiling the cython+xpa code cannot currently be done with default installed software.
 Instead, Windows users should make sure they install the Ginga viewer for image examination and plotting using it's HTML5 viewer.
 You will have all the same imexam functionality available to you, including the use of Jupyter notebooks and screen plotting.

 ``imexam`` currently provides display support two viewers: DS9 and Ginga.
 The default, when no parameters are supplied to the connect call, is for imexam to start up it's own DS9 process and shut it down nicely upon exit.
-A Ginga widget using an HTML5 backend is also available as a viewer, most usefull when interacting with the package inside a Jupyter notebook.
+A Ginga widget using an HTML5 backend is also available as a viewer, most useful when interacting with the package inside a Jupyter notebook.
 The package is designed so that it may easily accept other display devices in the future.
 Additionally, an experimental ginga plugin is available which allows use of the basic ginga gui and interaction with the image display and plots in the imexam style.

 The ``imexam`` library can be used standalone, without a viewer, to create the plots which are available in the interactive sessions by importing the plotting object and feeding the functions your data with x,y coordinates for the plots.
 It can also be used within the Jupyter notebook framework with either DS9 or the HTML5 backend for viewing.
 In either case, the images and plots may be saved inside the notebook in conjunction with the notebook (nbAgg) matplotlib backend.
 If you choose to interact with separate plotting windows, it's still possible to grab an image of the current image display or plot and save it inside the notebook.